 With commercial tenants, you may be locked into a set rental rate for years based on the contract you signed.
 In the residential vs commercial real estate investing debate, residential wins if you have limited cash.
 You can buy one or two houses for less than it takes to buy a strip center or store.
 The residential vs commercial real estate investing debate is often moot if you end up renting out your old house or inherited property.

 The residential vs commercial real estate debate tends to focus on cash flow numbers.
 However, when you’re deciding between residential vs commercial real estate, recognize that you probably have more expertise transferable to residential real estate investing.
 Many contractors know how to renovate homes.
 This makes them qualified to buy fixer-uppers, repair them and sell them for a profit.

 All they have to do is get a handle on the financial side and the marketing of property for sale.
 An apartment manager is better suited for the residential side of the residential vs commercial real estate debate.
 You already know how to vet tenants, collect rent and handle late-night calls for plumbing repairs.
 In general, new investors can find more resources for investing in residential real estate over commercial real estate.

 You have to be careful not to renovate a property to look like a dream home that’s more expensive than what the market would bear.
 However, as a resident, you have more understanding of the residential real estate market than the commercial one.
 You would also be better able to understand the business fundamentals when you loan someone money to rehab a house or invest in a real estate investment trust over buying shares in a new commercial property.

 Residential real estate is generally more liquid than commercial real estate.
 You’ll always have more buyers for a single-family home than a storefront.
-You’ll have more potential investors for a small triplex or ten-unit apartment building than a strip center.
+You’ll have more potential investors for a small triplex or ten-unit apartment building than for a strip center.

 Tax Benefits of Residential Real Estate Investment